Robust Energy System Design via Semi-infinite Programming: Limitations of the Feasibility Time-Step Heuristic

 using vertex enumeration \citep{halemaneOptimalProcessDesign1983}, i.e., the vertices of the feasible set of uncertainty realizations $\mathcal{Y}_{ref}$ are enumerated, and the operational problem is solved for each vertex.
 It is thus sufficient to examine the historical data that constitute the vertices of the convex hull and unnecessary to consider the entire historical data set, as it is done in the feasibility time-step heuristic.

-There are two special cases for which \cite{halemaneOptimalProcessDesign1983} and \citep{bialasTwolevelOptimization1982} have proven that the worst-case scenarios lie on the vertices of the feasible set and for which the feasibility time-step heuristic thus leads to robust designs: (i) if the semi-infinite constraint $g_e(\mathbf{x},\mathbf{y},\mathbf{z})$ is jointly convex in $\mathbf{y}$ and $\mathbf{z}$ and all other lower level constraints are convex in $\mathbf{z}$ \citep{halemaneOptimalProcessDesign1983}, and (ii) if both the medial level and the lower level of the \ref{robust_design_problem} problem are linear, i.e., the objectives and constraints are linear and consequently the embedded MAXMIN problem is a bilevel linear program (BLLP) \citep{bialasTwolevelOptimization1982}
+There are two special cases for which \cite{halemaneOptimalProcessDesign1983} and \cite{bialasTwolevelOptimization1982} have proven that the worst-case scenarios lie on the vertices of the feasible set and for which the feasibility time-step heuristic thus leads to robust designs: (i) if the semi-infinite constraint $g_e(\mathbf{x},\mathbf{y},\mathbf{z})$ is jointly convex in $\mathbf{y}$ and $\mathbf{z}$ and all other lower-level constraints are convex in $\mathbf{z}$ \citep{halemaneOptimalProcessDesign1983}, and (ii) if both the medial-level and the lower-level problem of the \eqref{robust_design_problem} problem are linear, i.e., the objectives and constraints are linear and consequently the embedded MAXMIN problem is a bilevel linear program (BLLP) \citep{bialasTwolevelOptimization1982}.